joaoheron/eddy_bot/README.rst

 The Tiktok crawler is implemented using xdotool_ and the Instagram crawler is implemented using Selenium_ so you'll just need to set your credentials according to the file .env.example.
 If you intend to interact with Twitter as well, you'll need first to apply for api usage on `Twitter Developer Platform`_ and then you'll get all the keys you need to export, according to the file .env.example.

 #.
-Create a file named .env inside the root folder your repository, then copy the content from the file .env.example and paste it into file .env.
+Create a file named .env inside the root folder of your repository, then copy the content from the file .env.example and paste it into file .env.
 #.
-Replace the values "xxx" with your credentials inside .env file.
+Replace the values "xxx" with your credentials.

 Installing package
 -------------------------------
 #.
-Make sure you've created a `Python Virtual Environment`_ and you're using it.
+Make sure you've created a `Python Virtual Environment`_ and it's activated.
 #.
 Install this package using command line:

 ```